The Horse Whisperer (film)

 The Horse Whisperer is a 1998 American neo-western drama film directed by and starring Robert Redford, based on the 1995 novel The Horse Whisperer by Nicholas Evans.
 Redford plays the title role, a talented trainer with a remarkable gift for understanding horses, who is hired to help an injured teenager (played by Scarlett Johansson) and her horse back to health following a tragic accident.

-The film was released on May 15, 1998.
+The film was produced by Touchstone Pictures and released on May 15, 1998 by Buena Vista Pictures Distribution.
 It received generally positive reviews from critics and grossed nearly $187 million worldwide.